 Nut and Seed Sprinkle

 This Nut and Seed Sprinkle is a quick, effective and yummy way to maintain baby’s exposure to peanuts, tree nuts and sesame, once those allergens have been safely introduced.
 Added chia seeds gives a nutritious boost to this nut and seed mix.
-Sprinkle it over cereal or yoghurt, or mix into a baby purée or smoothie.
+Sprinkle it over cereal or yoghurt, or mix into a baby puree or smoothie.

-What you need to make Nut and Seed Sprinkle
+Ingredients in Nut and Seed Sprinkle

 The ingredient list for this ground nut and seed mix is simple, and easily adaptable: